Fang-Molly/CS-Note/UNIX/UNIX Tutorial for Beginners.md

 ## 3.5 Pipes `command1 | command2`

-* The symbol for a pipe is the vertical bar '|'
+* The pipe character is the vertical bar '|'
+* Pipe is used to combine two or more commands

 # 4